pjolson/MySuiteBlog/blog/searchanatomy1.md

 Checking this box makes the search available as a Sublist View for records of this type.
 This means that if a user is viewing a record where transactions are available to view in a Sublist, they can choose this search as their view.

-Like the Available as List View option, the Sublist view that is set for a user by default may have the wrong kind of information and custom views like this can be used to help them get the correct information about a sublist record.
+Like the Available as List View option, the Sublist view that is set for a user by default may have the wrong kind of information.
+Custom views like this can be used to help them get the correct information about a sublist record.

 ### H.	Available for Reminders